-Danny and I were always in bands while we promoted gigs.
-Really we promoted the gigs so we could get to support our favourite bands.
-We were part of the C-86 movement, releasing a couple of 12″s on Dan Treacy’s Dreamworld Records.
+I was always in bands while I promoted those gigs.
+I was part of the C-86 movement, releasing a couple of 12″s on Dan Treacy’s Dreamworld Records.

 Luckily, this caused us to start the Green Man Festival in Wales in 2003.

 We moved on from the Green Man in 2011 after booking such artists as Robert Plant, Michael Kiwanuka, The Flaming Lips, Bon Iver, Mumford and Sons, James Blake, Billy Bragg, The National, Laura Marling, Bonnie ‘Prince’ Billy oh and so many more.
 So much more.
 I’m writing about the Green Man bit by bit.

 I had my music used by Liam Gallagher and included on the Guitar Hero computer game as The Yellow Moon Band.

 I’m still making music, as part of Kodiak Island this track ‘Breathing Space’ came out in January 2020.

 I’m writing everything down, the gigs, the music, the clothes in as much detail as I can: ‘Indie Through The Looking Glass’

 1992 – 2005 work in progress

 The ‘Some Greater Love’ album is made up of recordings of Go!
 Service and Bluetrain, the two bands I was in who were on Dreamworld Records.
 Dreamworld was run by Dan Treacy from The T.V.
 Personalities and was part of the early indie C-86 movement.
 A CD was released on Palestina Records, who are based in Peru, in 2010.
 A vinyl version of the album with a couple of very early demos added will be released on vinyl on Berlin’s Firestation Records in 2020.